ansaryergesh/weather-app/README.md

 # Weather App

-Weather App with function to detect current location.
+A weather app that pulls from the OpenWeatherMap API to allow users to search for and view the forecast in cities worldwide.
+Built with JavaScript.
+In additionaly in application have function to detect current location address.

+### Screenshots
 ![screenshot](./image.jpg)

 ### Installing and Running program